Mabel Hackney: Death

 Ten or eleven minutes after the collision, Empress of Ireland lurched violently onto her starboard side, allowing as many as 700 passengers and crew to crawl out of the portholes and decks onto her port side.
 The ship lay on her side for a minute or two, having seemingly run aground.
 A few minutes later at 02:10, about 14 minutes after the collision, the bow rose briefly out of the water and the ship finally sank.
 Hundreds of people were thrown into the near-freezing water.
 The disaster resulted in the deaths of 1,012 people.
-Reports in the news accounts of the tragedy say that Laurence Irving and Mabel Hackney got separated and Irving was in a position of temporary safety, but he knew Mabel could not swim and he jumped back into the water to rescue her.
+News accounts of the tragedy say that Laurence Irving and Mabel Hackney got separated and Irving was in a position of temporary safety, but aware that Mabel could not swim, he jumped back into the water to rescue her.
 Their bodies were never found.

 In her will, Mabel Irving left £5,761 3s 11d to her widowed mother, Susan, who presumably was raising her orphaned children.

-An eye-witness named Burt reported that Irving obtained two lifebelts, one of which he put on his wife.
+An eyewitness named Burt reported that Irving had obtained two lifebelts, one of which he put on his wife.
 However, she "cried bitterly, and fainted in her husband's arms" despite him imploring her to "keep cool".
 Then, Burt reported, "they climbed up the sloping deck to the water’s edge.
 I saw them clasped in one another’s arms.
 They would not jump, but stood in a fervent embrace.
 They showered kisses on each other, and they must have died in each other’s arms."